Savigny-sur-Orge: Transport

-Savigny-sur-Orge is served by Savigny-sur-Orge station on Paris RER line C.
+Savigny-sur-Orge is served by Savigny-sur-Orge station on Line C of the Paris Réseau Express Régional (RER).

-In May 1909 a venue for aviation races and exhibitions, Port-Aviation, opened to the public in neighboring Viry-Châtillon as the world's first purpose-built aerodrome.
+In May 1909 a venue for aviation races and exhibitions, Port-Aviation, opened to the public in neighbouring Viry-Châtillon as the world's first purpose-built aerodrome.
 Distinguished visitors arrived at Savigny-sur-Orge station, about 900 m from Port-Aviation in Savigny-sur-Orge.
 This led the press and post card publishers occasionally to refer to Port-Aviation by the misnomer "Sauvigny Airfield."
 However, the general public attending events at Port-Aviation arrived from Paris by rail at Juvisy station in Juvisy-sur-Orge, just under a kilometre (0.6 mile) from the airfield, and the Juvisy railway station had a sign directing visitors to "Juvisy Airfield."
 As a result, the press and post card publishers more frequently — and just as inaccurately — referred to Port-Aviation as "Juvisy Airfield" or simply "Juvisy," which became the dominant misnomer for Port-Aviation.